Kraken vs. Canucks Prediction & Picks - November 18

 Kraken vs. Canucks Predictions for Saturday

-Our computer model for this matchup expects a final tally of Canucks 5, Kraken 2.
+Our computer projections model for this matchup predicts a final score of Canucks 5, Kraken 2.

 - Moneyline Pick: Canucks (-165)